entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ## EntandoClusterInfrastructure

 The EntandoClusterInfrastructure custom resource can be used to create the shared services that Entando requires in a cluster.
-At the time of the writing of this document, there is really only one service, which is the Entando K8S Service, but this may change in future.
-Deployments resulting from this custom resources are configured to use the default Keycloak Server specified in the `keycloak-admin-secret` using the `entando` realm.
+At the time of writing this document, there is really only one service, which is the Entando K8S Service, but this may change in the future.
+Deployments resulting from this Custom Resources are configured to use the default Keycloak Server specified in the `keycloak-admin-secret` using the `entando` realm.
 An Ingress will also be created as part of this deployment.
 At this point, there is no way to customize the image in question.